gomorpheus/terraform-provider-morpheus/docs/resources/instance_catalog_item.md

 - `featured` (Boolean) Whether the instance catalog item is featured
 - `image_name` (String) The file name of the instance catalog item logo image
 - `image_path` (String) The file path of the instance catalog item logo image including the file name
+- `labels` (Set of String) The organization labels associated with the catalog item (Only supported on Morpheus 5.5.3 or higher)
 - `option_type_ids` (List of Number) The list of option type ids associated with the instance catalog item

 ### Read-Only